-- Be self-amused, smile, laugh, & say “I love it.”
+- Be self-amused, smile, laugh, and say, “I love it.”

 - Move on and immediately start chatting up the next group of people.

-- Friendly Rejection
+2. Friendly Rejection

-For example, she’ll talk to you for a few seconds to a few mins and then say “It was nice talking to you, I’ve gotta run..get back to my friends…get back to my crew…get back to work…do x, y, & z..”
-Or you approach her at a bar but she keeps turning to her friends pretending to ignore you.
+For example, she’ll talk to you for a few seconds or minutes and then say, “It was nice talking to you, I’ve gotta run…get back to my friends…get back to my crew…get back to work…do x, y, z.”
+In other instances, you may approach her at a bar, but she’ll keep turning to her friends and pretend to ignore you.

-- Just like the previous rejection, it’s a little difficult to turn these situations around, because if she’s rejected you in this manner it can mean many different things.
-As we always say in our classes it’s important to develop as much situational awareness as possible.
+Just like the previous rejection, it’s a little difficult to turn these situations around, because if she’s rejected you in this manner, it can mean many different things.
+As we always say in our classes, it’s important to develop as much situational awareness as possible.
 You’ve got to consistently ask yourself questions like: